 Calibre records several metrics that aim to break down the critical points between a user entering a URL and the page being ready for interaction.
 To understand the difference between those metrics, have a look at the following image portraying the render cycle:

-First Contentful Paint is the moment when text is first visible.
+First Contentful Paint is the moment when first element on the page becomes visible.
 Given that 69% of sites on the web use webfonts, this metric is often a good early indicator of when a page becomes useful.
 We recommend FCP to be tracked by everyone, especially if your business relies on content consumption.

 FCP is a Web Vital metric and contributes to Lighthouse Performance Score calculation.